one2blame/cs6290/src/lesson11/vliw.md

 not try to identify ILP on their own, instead doing what the compiler instructs them to do.

+The notes for this lesson can be found [here](./pdf/Lesson11Notes.pdf)

 ## Superscalar vs VLIW

 Below is an excerpt from the lectures describing the differences between